GeoHazards International: Areas of work and impact

 GeoHazards International partners with numerous organizations around the world in carrying out their mission, including its local partner organization in India, GeoHazards Society India, and the National Society for Earthquake Technology-Nepal (NSET), a non-profit based in Nepal that GeoHazards International supported in the mid-1990s and that has since flourished into its own self-sustaining organization.
-Staff offices are located in Menlo Park, California; Thimpu, Bhutan; New Delhi, India; and Aizawl, India.
+Staff offices are located in Menlo Park, California; Thimphu, Bhutan; New Delhi, India; and Aizawl, India.

 In 1999, GHI and NSET established an annual Nepal Earthquake Safety Day.
 Its main purpose is to raise awareness and share information and experiences on risk reduction for earthquakes and other natural disasters.
 It serves as the culmination of earthquake risk management works implemented in the country in the preceding 12 months.
 Every year on the second day of the Nepali month Magh (the 15th or 16 January), a series of weeklong activities provides the opportunity for the reflection on yearlong efforts; renewal of national commitments toward earthquake safety promotion; and increased public awareness through training sessions, guidance materials, and public service announcements.

 Much of GHI's work targets schools and hospitals.
 In 2014, GHI-sponsored school preparedness programs trained over 750,000 students in India about what to do during an earthquake.
 GHI worked with numerous hospitals in India, Nepal, and Bhutan to prepare facilities so that they could provide uninterrupted care after disasters.

 GeoHazards International also focuses on addressing structural concerns of specific building types prevalent in vulnerable countries around the world.
 It carried out a project, with funding from the Earthquake Engineering Research Institute (EERI) and Thornton Tomasetti Foundation, focusing on a type of building characterized by concrete frames with unreinforced masonry infill walls that is common in earthquake-threatened urban areas of Asia, Latin America, and the Mediterranean due to the low construction costs.
 In this project, GeoHazards International developed guidance manuals and formed the Framed Infill Network, an international group of earthquake engineering researchers and professionals, to improve how concrete frames and masonry infill walls are designed and built so they are safer in earthquakes.
 In 2015, GeoHazards International published a guidance document from a USAID-sponsored project created to help organizations and communities to develop the best advice on protective actions to take during earthquake shaking to help the greatest number of people.
 Prior to this project, no clear guidance had existed on how to consider the numerous factors involved in creating an appropriate message for areas with many vulnerable buildings, or on how to interpret the limited data and numerous—often conflicting—anecdotes endorsing one protective action over another.

 Funding for GeoHazards International's work has come from a variety of sources.
 USAID, Swiss Re, and Munich Re have funded many of their projects in the past.